brennalaurentan/tp/docs/UserGuide.md

 * Unmarks the attendance of the person(s) at the specified `INDEXES`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, ...
 * At least one index must be provided.
+* The index refers to the index number shown in the displayed person list.
 * The person must have already been marked present on the attendance date provided.
 * The person's contact will be updated with the tag containing the date specified, removed.

+Example:
+* `list` followed by `att 1 2 d/2024-02-02` unmarks the attendance of the persons at the 1st and 2nd indexes of BandBook, on 2024-02-02.
+* `find David` followed by `att 1 2 d/2024-02-02` unmarks the attendance of the persons at the 1st and 2nd indexes of the results of the `find` command, on 2024-02-02.

 <br>